eantz/subscribermanager/readme.md

 ## API usage

 ### API Authentication
 API call (except login) requires Basic Authorization.
-The Authorization token can be received by call login API first.
-From login API you will get `api_token` response that will be used as Authorization header.
+The Authorization token can be received by calling login API.
+Login API will return `api_token` response that will be used as Authorization header.

 Example Authorization Header: `Authorization: Bearer randomstringtoken`

 ### Notes on Using Postman
 Make sure to specify header `X-Requested-With` with value `XMLHttpRequest` to force Laravel return json instead of redirect when running validation.

-### login
+### Login
 URL : `/api/auth/login`

 Type : **POST**